pytorch/rl/README.md

 ```

 ## Running examples
-Examples are coded in a very similar way but the configuration may change from one algorithm to the other (e.g. async/sync data collection, hyperparameters, ratio of model updates / frame etc.)
+Examples are coded in a very similar way but the configuration may change from one algorithm to another (e.g. async/sync data collection, hyperparameters, ratio of model updates / frame etc.)
-To train an algorithm it is therefore advised to do use the predefined configurations that are found in the `configs` sub-folder in each algorithm directory:
+To train an algorithm it is therefore advised to use the predefined configurations that are found in the `configs` sub-folder in each algorithm directory:
 ```
 python examples/ppo/ppo.py --config=examples/ppo/configs/humanoid.txt
 ```